scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

    conda install -c conda-forge rocketpy

-The sourcecode, documentaton and more examples are avaiable in https://github.com/Projeto-Jupiter/RocketPy
+The source code, documentation and more examples are available at https://github.com/Projeto-Jupiter/RocketPy

 Acknowledgements
 ================
-..
-Length: 0.25/15 columns

 The authors would like to thank the *University of São Paulo*, for the support during the development the current publication, and also all members of Projeto Jupiter and the RocketPy Team